hasanince82/Angular-Chat-Sample/README.md

 # Angular-Chat-Sample

+👋 This project was first developed using Javascript and Css, I based this project on.
-👋 I aimed to adapt and run a project developed with JavaScript and CSS that I have been based on as Angular-Cli project.
+I aimed to port it to Angular-Cli project and run it and the result was good.